trentlarson/endorser-ch/README.md

 - 90 0 add helmet
 - 80 1 add SSL
 - 90 1 run prod in prod mode (ie. not: npm run dev)
-- 80 1 db #DB
+- 80 1 db
--- add action_claim.startDateCanonical #DBsdc ^DB
+-- add action_claim.startDateCanonical
-   - and fill it #DBsdcF ^DBsdc
+   - and fill it
--- add created date to each record #DBcre ^DB
+-- add created date to each record
-   - and fill it #DBcreF ^DBcre
+   - and fill it
--- remove jwt.claimEncoded #DBrce ^DB
+-- remove jwt.claimEncoded
+-- change JWT & CONFIRMATION subject to subjectDid; issuer to issuerDid & type to VARCHAR(100)
 - 60 3 neo4j?
 - 70 0 usability: fade out the confirmation button when pushed
 - on uport-demo: change store/play pics in Welcome.js to local files